Moore Ranch, Nicasio Valley

 1,007 ACRES MALT-PROTECTED SINCE 2004

 Moore Ranch was once part of the Rancho Nicasio land grant and has been a working ranch since the mid-19th century.
-It was purchased in 1950 by the Gallagher family who leased it since 1923.
+It was purchased in 1950 by the Gallagher family who had leased it since 1923.
 Jim Moore, a former Wall Street investment banker, with his wife Margaret, purchased the landmark 1000-acre property from the Gallagher family in 1999.

-The youngest of nine children, rancher Rich Gallagher still runs cattle on the ranch.
-Pointing to one of the granite outcroppings that characterize the landscape of Moore Ranch, Jim stated that “Rich is as much a part of this place as that rock…we want to make sure he can do what he’s been doing since day one.”
+The youngest of nine children, rancher Rich Gallagher, still runs cattle on the ranch.
+Pointing to one of the granite outcroppings that characterize the landscape of Moore Ranch, Jim stated that “Rich is as much a part of this place as that rock.
+We want to make sure he can do what he’s been doing since day one.”

 Jim Moore was born and raised in Colorado where his family has resided for several generations.
 For Jim, that rural lifestyle would be short-lived.
 “I woke up in the summers to the sound of hammers,” he said, remembering the march of suburbs across the countryside, until the former working landscape was almost unrecognizable.
 It was this early experience and the recognition of the national threat to farmland that helped the Moores make up their minds to sell an agricultural conservation easement to MALT in 2004.

-“This is an amazing piece of property,” Jim says, “this is old California.”
+“This is an amazing piece of property,” Jim says, “This is old California.”

 Photos and More

 Families gathered on Moore Ranch in 2013 to learn about the owls of Marin County.
 View a slideshow of Nightfall With Owls »